 The inspector training and qualification program requires a candidate to complete a variety of assignments.
 Each assignment has been selected to help the candidate learn information or practice a skill that will be important to performing the job of a Vendor Inspector.
 After completing the entire qualification process, a candidate will have demonstrated proficiency in each of the competencies that describe a successful Vendor Inspector.

+Completion of IMC 1245, Appendix A is recommended before beginning activities or courses in this standard, but the trainee’s branch chief can override this recommendation based on the trainee’s experience.
+You may complete the General Proficiency requirements contained in IMC 1245, Appendix B together with the Technical Proficiency requirements outlined in this journal.

-Re Vendor Inspector Training Courses
+Recommended Vendor Inspector Training Courses

 Nuclear Utility Procurement Course (External Training offered by the Electric Power Research Institute (EPRI))

-The
+The class may be completed at any point during the certification process.
+However, the candidate will realize the most benefit if it is taken after reviewing the references for ISA-VI-3.

 Vendor Inspector Technical Proficiency Individual Study Activities